DanielKonsek/sd-simulate-Readme/README.md

 * generate the corresponding reachability graph
 * reachability analysis
-* Maxnode analysis to find a transition sequence covering as many states as possible
+* maxnode analysis to find a transition sequence covering as many states as possible
-* Maxtransition analysis to find the longest transition sequence possible
+* maxtransition analysis to find the longest transition sequence possible

 <br/>